top of page

 1) STOP USING PESTICIDES!
 Pesticides are a huge problem, however, damage caused by them can be reversed, simply by ceasing to use them right now.
 Researchers from The Xerces Society of Invertebrate Conservation (Xerces) have conducted research and sampled plants both in the wild and in nurseries.
 Their findings are startling and we, as humans, should take notice.
 Xerces biologists said:

-" Pesticides were detected in every sample, even at sites with little or no pesticide use based on information from landowners"
+" Pesticides were detected in every sample, even at sites with little or no pesticide use based on information from landowners."

 Pesticides are often used by farmers, property managers, gardeners and homeowners to kill milkweed plants or other species they feel are a "nuisance."
 Keep in mind, though, that no milkweed = no monarchs.